 Why GPU Is Essential in AI Training: The Power Behind AI's Evolution

-GPUs were first introduced in the 1980s to help personal computers render graphics and video more efficiently.
-Initially, these were simple accelerators, handling tasks like bitmap manipulation and video decoding.
-However, the turning point came with the release of Nvidia's GeForce 256 in 1999, often hailed as the first true GPU.
-It wasn't just a graphics accelerator; it was capable of performing a multitude of calculations related to 3D graphics, thereby offloading these tasks from the CPU.
-Over the years, the evolution of GPUs has been marked by an increase in processing power and versatility, with modern GPUs capable of a wide range of tasks beyond graphics, particularly in parallel processing, which makes them ideal for complex computations in fields like scientific research, cryptocurrency mining, and, most notably, artificial intelligence and deep learning.
+GPUs first appeared in the 1980s to help personal computers render graphics effectively.
+They started as basic accelerators for tasks like bitmap manipulation and video decoding.
+The turning point arrived with Nvidia's GeForce 256 in 1999, recognized as the first true GPU.
+It performed various calculations related to 3D graphics, offloading these tasks from the CPU.
+Over time, the evolution of GPUs led to increases in processing power and versatility.
+Modern GPUs are equipped to handle a range of tasks beyond graphics.
+Their parallel processing capabilities make them ideal for complex computations in scientific research, cryptocurrency mining, and especially AI.

 GPUs vs. CPUs: A Comparison of Computational Approaches